-The first house built using 3D printing technology has been built in Stupino town, in the Moscow region of Russia.
+The first house in Russia built using 3D printing technology has been completed in Stupino, in the Moscow region of Russia.
 Russian house 3D printing pioneers Apis Cor in cooperation with PIK proceeded to print the building using a mobile 3D printer.
 Construction took place at the Apis Cor company’s test facility in the town of Stupino.
 Printing of self-bearing walls, partitions and building envelope were done in less than a day: pure machine time of printing amounted to 24 hours.

 3D Printing Up the House

 Construction is based on Apis Cor 3D printing technology — unique equipment, which has no analogs in the world today: mobile construction 3D printer and automatic mix and supply unit.
 A distinctive feature of the printer is its design, which is reminiscent of the tower crane, allowing the printer to execute the printing process of constructing the building both inside and outside.
 The printer has a small size, easily transportable and does not require long preparation before the commencement of the construction works because it has a built-in automatic horizon alignment and stabilization system.

 The printing process is automated as much as possible and almost eliminates the risk of human error.
 Developer engineer of the equipment is Nikita Dmitrievich Chen-iun-tai, founder and CEO of Apis Cor company.
 The insulation system in the printed house was done using innovative materials from TechnoNICOL, as was the roof which, in accordance with the architectural project, is flat.
 The solution proposed by the TechnoNICOL company can effectively withstand high snow loads and durability requirements.
 Its cost is comparable with steep roofs, which are common for our country.